open-AIMS/ADRIA_matlab/docs/sampling_process.md

 - `name` holds the parameter names
 - `ptype` denotes the parameter type (`categorical`, `integer`, or `float`)
-- `defaults` indicates the raw unmodified assigned value
+- `sample_defaults`, indicates the transformed "best guess" value for use with samplers
-- `lower_bound`, discrete min/max values for sampling purposes
+- `lower_bound`, discrete min values for sampling purposes
-- `upper_bound`
+- `upper_bound`, discrete max values for sampling purposes
 - `options`, column of hashmaps ([`Map Containers`](https://au.mathworks.com/help/matlab/map-containers.html) in MATLAB) which maps possible discrete values back to their categorical options, or NaN if not applicable)
+- `raw_defaults` indicates the raw untransformed default values
-- `raw_lower_bound` ('raw' min/max of option values indicating their original ADRIA value ranges)
+- `raw_bounds` ('raw' min/max of option values indicating their original ADRIA value ranges)
-- `raw_upper_bound`

-[TODO: Include description of each entry in the table - could be useful if tooltips are to be incorporated into UIs]
+> TODO: Include description of each entry in the table - could be useful if tooltips are to be incorporated into UIs
+>
+> Could also specify an expected distribution for use with samplers as well.

 ```matlab
 >> interv_opts = interventionDetails()